microsoft/pxt-microbit/docs/projects/v2-cat-napping.md

 💾 **Data logging** 💾

 The micro:bit V2 has the ability to log data.
 This functionality comes from an [__*extension*__](#extension "functionality that you can add to your existing project").
-Let's begin by adding the relevant extension to our workspace.
+We have already added the relevant "data logger" extension to our workspace.
+In case you want to do it yourself outside of this tutorial, the instructions are below.

 ---